okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language/index.md

 ### Linked Object Function

-Use this function to retrieve properties about the user identified with the specified `primary` relationship.
-You can optionally specify an app.
+Use this function to retrieve the user identified with the specified `primary` relationship.
+You can then access properties of that user.

-* Function: `user.getLinkedObject().$attribute`
+* Function: `user.getLinkedObject($primaryName)`
-    * Parameters: (String primaryName, String userAttribute)
+    * Parameter: (String primaryName)
     * Return Type: User
     * Example: `user.getLinkedObject("manager").lastName`
     * Example Result: `Gates`